NVMNovem/swift-async-scheduler/README.md

   <img src="https://github.com/user-attachments/assets/700311e1-52d0-4c92-bb72-84d8fc7a4c2a" alt="SwiftAsyncScheduler"/>
 </picture>

-Swift Async Scheduler is a small, dependency-free Swift package for scheduling and running asynchronous jobs on a logical clock.
+Swift Async Scheduler is a small, dependency-free Swift package for scheduling and running asynchronous jobs.

-This package provides a lightweight API for creating recurring and scheduled async jobs, intended for use in server- and app-side Swift code as well as test environments.
+This package provides a lightweight API for creating recurring and scheduled async jobs, intended for use in server- and app-side Swift code.
 It intentionally avoids external dependencies — it's written in plain Swift and integrates with the Swift concurrency model.

 ## Platform Compatibility